-Legendary Florida State coach Bobby Bowden dies at 91
+Bobby Bowden, led Florida State football dynasty, dies at 91

 Bobby Bowden announced on July 21 he had a terminal illness that Terry Bowden later said was pancreatic cancer.
 Bobby Bowden had been treated for prostate cancer more than a decade ago.

-“I’ve always tried to serve God’s purpose for my life, on and off the field, and I am prepared for what is to come,” Bowden said at the time.
+“I’ve always tried to serve God’s purpose for my life, on and off the field, and I am prepared for what is to come,” Bowden, a devout Christian, said at the time.
 “My wife, Ann, and our family have been life’s greatest blessing.
 I am at peace.”

-Bowden was hospitalized in October 2020 after testing positive for COVID-19.
-The test came a few days after he returned to his Tallahassee, Florida, home from a long hospital stay for a leg infection.

-Bowden was beloved by Seminoles fans, respected by his peers and one of the most accessible stars in college football.
+Bowden was beloved by Seminoles fans, respected by his peers and throughout his life one of the most accessible stars in college football.
 His home number was listed in the Tallahassee phone book for years.

 With Southern charm and wit, Bowden piled up 377 wins during his 40 years as a major college coach, from tiny Samford — his alma mater, then known as Howard College — to West Virginia and finally at Florida State, where he went 315-98-4.
 The Seminoles were a force during his 34 seasons as coach, winning 12 Atlantic Coast Conference championships and national titles in 1993 and 1999.